 Situated on the banks of the River Tay, this dog-friendly pub started off life as a spirit merchant serving the fishing trawlers back in the 1850s.
 Today it has an upstairs restaurant with superb views and downstairs your pooch is more than welcome in the spacious bar.
 Fresh fish and shellfish are the pub grub staple, and you tuck into a bowl of Cullen Skink followed by a crab salad, Shetland mussels or a seafood basket.
 As much as food is its forte, so is the art of keeping good ales as this pub’s seven consecutive-year presence in CAMRA’s Good Beer Guide can attest.

-Dogs pubs are the name of the game in this beautiful part of Britain, where there’s lochs and glens, and seaside towns with fishing harbours, and a coastline with some glorious beaches.
+Dogs pubs are the name of the game in this beautiful part of Britain, where there are lochs and glens, and seaside towns with fishing harbours, and a coastline with some glorious dog beaches in Dundee just waiting to be visited.

-In Dundee dog friendly pubs are there to welcome you and your pooch and if your daytrip beyond the city gates you will find that the country and harbour pubs and inns are just as accommodating.
+The dog friendly pubs are there to welcome you and your pooch and if your day trip to Dundee with dogs is beyond the city gates you will find that the country and harbour pubs and inns are just as accommodating.
+If you need accommodation, browse all the pet friendly log cabins in Dundee.